New student

 Best wishes for what I hope will be a fantastic and successful first year for you at Nottingham Law School.

-As Head of the Undergraduate Portfolio, I am delighted to welcome you to NLS.
+As Head of the Undergraduate Portfolio, I am thrilled to welcome you to Nottingham Law School.

-You are at the beginning of a very exciting journey, undertaking your undergraduate law degree with us.
-All of our courses integrate academic knowledge and skills, which are designed to equip you with transferable employability skills that will prepare you well for your future careers.
-We hope you take full advantage of the opportunities that are available to you during your time studying with us.
+You are embarking on an exciting journey as you begin your undergraduate law degree with us.
+Our courses are designed to combine academic knowledge with practical skills, equipping you with the with transferable employability skills necessary for your future careers for your future careers.
+We encourage you take full advantage of the many opportunities that are available to you during your time here.

 I wish you all the best in your studies and I hope you thoroughly enjoy your time with us.